-Remember that an email differs from longer forms of content marketing.
+Remember that an email differs from more extended forms of content marketing.

 In addition, many people will read emails on their phones, so getting straight to the point is usually best.

-That said, having longer emails is not something that can never be done.
+That said, having longer emails is not something that can ever be done.

 As long as it makes sense as part of your general email strategy, there is a time and place for it.